sampathperera1/Laravel_sample_project/README.md

 Laravel Sample Project
 ======================

 This is an example project done using Laravel 4.2 PHP framework.
-This will cover basics of the Laravel framwork.
+This will cover basics of the framwork.
+Laravel 4.2 is full-stack modern PHP framework, that used all new features introduced in recent PHP versions.
+Project is a user registration system with login, activate account by email, password recovery and a admin pannel.
 I hope this will be a great project to learn Laravle Framwork quickly.

 Project Scope
 =============